kgoebber/metpy_thebook/_sources/appendix/metpy_declarative_filledcontourplot.md

 * This attribute can be set to a dictionary containing keyword arguments (kwarg) valid for the various Matplotlib plotting functions to enhance how a plot is created.
 For example, you can use this attribute to set the `zorder` kwarg to alter what aspects of the your plot are on top of one another.
+NOTE: Setting the mpl_args trait will override any other trait that corresponds to a specific kwarg for the particular plot type (e.g., linecolor, linewidth).